ClusterHQ/flocker/docs/install/docker-plugin.rst

 Upload these files to :file:`/etc/flocker/plugin.key` and :file:`/etc/flocker/plugin.crt` on the nodes where you want to run the Flocker plugin for Docker.

-You will also need to have Docker (at least version 1.8 or later) installed.
+Make sure your nodes are running Docker 1.8 or later.
 For more information, see `the Docker installation instructions <https://docs.docker.com/>`_.

 Now you can use the following instructions to install the Flocker plugin for Docker on each of the nodes in your cluster.